ordina-jworks/ordina-jworks.github.io/_posts/2020-12-10-aws-fargate-serverless-deployments.md

 fargate-ip-192-168-124-46.eu-west-1.compute.internal    Ready     <none>    52m       v1.18.8-eks-7c9bda
 fargate-ip-192-168-97-139.eu-west-1.compute.internal    Ready     <none>    52m       v1.18.8-eks-7c9bda
 ```
-Now your virtual node has been added, you will see your Pod starting up and fully functioning shortly.
+Now that your virtual node has been added you can see that your pod is starting up.

 ```
 $> kubectl get pods